KBOB (AM): History

 For many years, KSTT remained the top-rated station in the Quad Cities market.
-But by the late 1970s early 1980s, KSTT's audience started to shrink.
+But by the late 1970s and early 1980s, KSTT's audience started to shrink.
 In August 1984, KSTT changed callsigns to KKZX, known to listeners as "11-KZX", and took one last-ditch effort at Top 40 music and had mild success.
 In early 1986, KKZX flipped to easy listening until 1987.
-After Guy Gannett Broadcasting sold the station as well as its sister station 97X to Goodrich Broadcasting, the station returned to its legendary KSTT call letters, but began programming "Golden Oldies" music from the 1950s through early 1970s, airing many of the same songs it played in its heyday.
+After Guy Gannett Broadcasting sold the station as well as its sister station 97X to Goodrich Broadcasting, the station returned to its legendary KSTT call letters, but began programming oldies from the 1950s through early 1970s, airing many of the same songs it played in its heyday.
 It worked for a while, but the resurgence was temporary.

 Beginning in January 1989, KSTT was doing some simulcasting with sister FM station WXLP.
 By February 1992, 1170 AM's format was largely sports talk.
 In March 1993, the station's call letters were switched to KJOC.

 During its 10-year run as a sports station, KJOC received most of its programming from ESPN Radio, and was the Quad Cities outlet for Chicago-area professional sports, including the Chicago Bears, Chicago Bulls, Chicago Cubs and the Chicago White Sox.
 For most of the 1990s, KJOC also provided coverage of local sports.

 In April 2003, KJOC adopted a talk radio format.
-Branding itself as "Super Talk 1170," KJOC's flagship program was "The O'Reilly Factor" hosted by Bill O'Reilly.
+Branding itself as "Super Talk 1170", KJOC's flagship program was The Radio Factor hosted by Bill O'Reilly.
 Chicago-area sports remained a fixture on the station.

-On August 20, 2008, KJOC switched to an oldies format, getting most of its programming from ABC Radio Networks' "True Oldies Channel."
+On August 20, 2008, KJOC switched to an oldies format, getting most of its programming from ABC Radio Networks' "True Oldies Channel".
 The sports lineup continued to feature Chicago-area and Iowa State University sports.

-On February 20, 2012, KUUL dropped their longtime oldies format and switched to a Top 40, which temporarily left KJOC as the lone oldies station in the Quad Cities; shortly after KUUL's switch, WYEC ("Rewind 93.9") began emphasizing its oldies format, which it had adopted some time earlier.
+On February 20, 2012, KUUL dropped their longtime oldies format and switched to a Top 40, which temporarily left KJOC as the lone oldies station in the Quad Cities shortly after KUUL's switch, WYEC ("Rewind 93.9") began emphasizing its oldies format, which it had adopted some time earlier.
 KJOC's "True Oldies Channel" service focused on 1960s and 1970s music, while WYEC largely played music from the 1970s and 1980s plus some from the 1960s.